Impala¶

 Specifically, after authenticating yourself against Kerberos (e.g., by issuing

-command), simply pass auth_mechanism='GSSAPI'
+the appropriate kinit command), simply pass auth_mechanism='GSSAPI' or

-(and set kerberos_service_name
+auth_mechanism='LDAP' (and set kerberos_service_name if necessary along

-if necessary) to the
+with user and password if necessary) to the

-method when instantiating an ImpalaConnection
+ibis.impala_connect(...) method when instantiating an ImpalaConnection.

 See the documentation for the Impala shell for more details.